VisCommandsvis hook

 migrate

-Migrate existing husky hooks to vis:
+Migrate an existing husky or prek (pre-commit framework) setup to vis:

 vis hook migrate